How to Clean Chimney Brick

 Use a masonry cleaner designed for exterior use.
 Apply it using a spray bottle or garden sprayer, then scrub with a long-handled brush.
 Let the solution sit according to product instructions, then rinse thoroughly with low-pressure water.
 Always clean in mild weather conditions to avoid rapid evaporation or runoff that can damage nearby landscaping.

-If mold or algae is present, a diluted bleach solution (1 part bleach to 10 parts water) can help kill growth.
+If mold or algae is present, a diluted bleach solution (1 part bleach to 10 parts water) can help kill the growth.
 However, protect surrounding plants and wear full protective gear to prevent irritation.
 Refer to CDC mold safety guidelines for best practices when working with biological contaminants.

 Dealing with Persistent Stains